Thornton PD: ‘Mass chaos' inside Walmart after shooting

-THORNTON - An anonymous tip helped lead police to the suspect accused of fatally shooting three people inside a Walmart Wednesday evening in Thornton.
+THORNTON - The coroner for Adams and Broomfield counties has identified the three victims shot and killed when a man opened fire inside a Walmart in Thornton on Wednesday night.

+52-year-old Pamela Marques of Denver, 66-year-old Carlos Moreno of Thornton, and 26-year-old Victor Vasquez of Denver were killed in the shooting.

-Scott Ostrem, 47, is accused of walking into the Grant Street Walmart “nonchalantly” and opening fire with a handgun on a group of people near the cash registers, according to a spokesperson for the Thornton Police Department.
+The suspect, 47-year-old Scott Ostrem, is accused of walking into the Grant Street Walmart “nonchalantly” and opening fire with a handgun on a group of people near the cash registers, according to a spokesperson for the Thornton Police Department.

 Ostrem was arrested Thursday morning in the area of 72nd Avenue and Federal Boulevard during what police say was a "high-risk" traffic stop.
 A SWAT team used a flash bang as distraction before making the arrest, Officer Victor Avila said during a press conference Thursday morning.